GSA/fedramp-automation/src/validations/constraints/STYLE.md

 Categories: ID; Metadata

-Guidance: Developers MUST define a Metaschema constraint with an `id` flag that is unique to all those FedRAMP maintains across all constraint documents.
+Guidance: Developers MUST define a Metaschema constraint with an `id` flag that is unique to all the constraints that FedRAMP maintains across all constraint documents.

 #### FCSR-5 Conformant Example